XanderHuggins/XanderHuggins/README.md

 Here, you'll find a mix of repositories associated with manuscripts and personal data visualization projects.

 If you'd like to get in touch, you can reach me on [twitter](https://twitter.com/xander_huggins) or at xander.huggins@gmail.com.
+And here's a link to my [cv](https://xanderhuggins.github.io/my-cv/) if interested.